ufs-community/ufs-s2s-model/.github/pull_request_template.md

 Issues Fixed (include github issue #):

 Do answers change?
- - [ ] No. Answers are b4b with previous baselines
+ - [ ] No. Answers are b4b with previous baselines when using cmp or nccmp
  - [ ] Yes.
 New baselines are required.

 Are there changes in parm or module directory?